puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 _3.4.3 (Puppet Enterprise 3.2.1)_

-This indicates that Puppet Enterprise 3.2.1 is installed on the Learning VM, which leverages Puppet version 3.4.3.
-Puppet Enterprise includes more than 40 open source projects, including Puppet, MCollective, PuppetDB, Hiera, and others that we’ve integrated, certified, performance-tuned, and security-hardened to make it a complete solution suitable for automating mission-critical enterprise infrastructure.
-In addition, it includes several capabilities found only in Puppet Enterprise, including event inspection, supported modules, role-based access control, certification management and VMware cloud provisioning.
+This indicates that Puppet Version 3.4.3 Puppet Enterprise 3.2.1 are installed on the Learning VM.
+Note that the Puppet version and Puppet Enterprise versions are different.
+This is because Puppet Enterprise includes a version of the Puppet open source software, along with MCollective, PuppetDB, Hiera, and more than 40 other open source projects that we’ve integrated, certified, performance-tuned, and security-hardened in order to make PE a complete solution suitable for automating mission-critical enterprise infrastructure.
+In addition to these integrated open source projects, PE includes many of its own features, including event inspection, supported modules, role-based access control, certification management and VMware cloud provisioning.

 ## What is a Quest?

-Up to this point we've introduced you to the Learning VM and Puppet.
+At this point we've introduced you to the Learning VM and Puppet.
 We'll continue to dive into greater detail about Puppet in future quests.
-Wait a minute!
-What's a quest?
-That's a great question!
-A **Quest** is a structured tutorial consisting of a number of interactive tasks that will help you learn about a topic related to Puppet.
+But first, what's a quest?
+This guide contains collection structured tutorials that we call *quests*.
+Each *quest* consists of a number of interactive *tasks* that will give you hands-on experience with a topic related to Puppet.

-Each Quest includes a number of **Tasks** that give you a hands-on opportunity to apply what you have learned.
-You have already finished a task by now, since the first task was to execute the `puppet -V` command earlier.
+If you executed the `puppet -V` command earlier, you've already completed your first task.
+(If not, go ahead and do so now.)

 But how do you keep track of everything as you progress?
-What if you forget what quest you are on?
-These are all great questions and that's why we specifically created a 'Quest Tool' for this Learning VM to help you when you're in need.
+What if you forget what quest you are on, or which tasks you've already completed?
+These are all great questions and that's why we created a quest tool to provide feedback and keep you on track as you work through the quests included in this guide.

 ## The Quest Tool

-To monitor your status as you progress through these Quests, we've created a quest tool you can use in the Learning VM.
-However, this quest tool is not part of Puppet itself.
-We have included this tool in the Learning VM to provide you with real-time feedback as you progress through the many Quests and Tasks on your journey to learn Puppet.
+To help you get comfortable with the quest tool, we've included a few tasks to demonstrate the tool itself.

 {% warning %}